nirkoren/devopscon_backup24/README.md

 # Welcome to DevOpsCon CI/CD demo repo
+# Lovely to be here today from Edinburgh
 ## This repository contains basic Maven project with Hello-World Java war
 In order to make it work, please follow the instructions below: